37 minutes

 After generating the report, you’ll be able to view all unpaid hours and amounts.

-Viewing past payments
+Viewing and managing payments

 Partial payments